ShazFr/ShazFr/README.md

 ---

 ### ⚡ Fun Fact
-I once gave a talk at Microsoft Hyderabad and worked on shipping an International game title
+I once gave a talk at Microsoft Hyderabad and worked on shipping an International Game Title (Fears to Fathom: Woodbury Getaway)